How ABAs Have Come to the Rescue in Response to the Opioid Addiction Crisis

 Unless you’ve been living under a rock for the past couple of years, you’re well aware that the United States is facing a drug addiction crisis of immense proportions.
 Opioids are cutting a swath through America.
 No class, no race, and no category of citizen has been exempted.

-One-hundred fifteen people will die today from an opioid overdose.
+One-hundred thirty six people will die today from an opioid overdose.

 It’s the most widespread and deadly drug crisis in the nation’s history.
 If you’re an ABA, you’ve probably already seen it up close.
 The entire medical and therapeutic industry has been rocked by the issue.